HSley13/blog_post/readme.md

 ### User Authentication

-- **Login/Logout**: Users can securely log in and log out of the platform using a username and password.
+- **Login/Logout**: Users can securely log in and log out using their username and password.
-- **Session Management**: Uses cookies for authentication and user session tracking.
+- **Session Management**: Authentication is managed through cookies, ensuring that user sessions are tracked securely.

 ### Posts

-- **Create Post**: Users can create a post with text, images, or videos.
+- **Create Post**: Users can create posts with text, images, or videos.
-- **Edit Post**: Users can update their posts.
+- **Edit Post**: Only the creator of a post can edit it.
-- **Delete Post**: Users can delete posts they created.
+- **Delete Post**: Only the creator of a post can delete it.
+- **Like Post**: Users can like posts.
-- **Tags**: Posts can be tagged with relevant keywords for categorization.
+- **Tags**: Posts can be tagged with relevant keywords for easier categorization.
-- **Media Support**: You can upload photos or videos along with text in a post.
-The media is stored on AWS.
+- **Media Support**: Photos and videos can be uploaded alongside text when creating a post.
+These media files are securely stored on AWS S3.

 ### Comments

-- **Add Comments**: Users can leave comments on posts.
+- **Add Comments**: Users can comment on posts.
-- **Edit/Delete Comments**: Users can edit or delete their own comments.
+- **Edit/Delete Comments**: Users can only edit or delete their own comments.
-- **Comment Replies**: Comments support nested replies to create threaded discussions.
+- **Comment Replies**: Comments support nested replies, allowing for threaded discussions.
 - **Like Comments**: Users can like comments they find helpful or interesting.
+- **Comment Permissions**: Only the creator of a comment can edit or delete it.
+Others can only reply or like the comment.

 ### File Storage

-- **AWS Integration**: All uploaded media (photos, videos) are stored securely on AWS S3.
+- **AWS Integration**: Media files (images, videos) uploaded along with posts or comments are securely stored in AWS S3.

 ---